Justin Herbert: 2022

 In Week 1 against the Las Vegas Raiders, Herbert threw for 279 yards and three touchdowns in the 24–19 win.
 In Week 2 against the Kansas City Chiefs, Herbert threw for 334 yards and three touchdowns for the second consecutive game.
 In the fourth quarter, Herbert suffered a fracture to his rib cartilage.
 Despite a late touchdown, the Chargers would go on to lose 27–24.
-This was also Herbert's first season in which he made the playoffs with his team.
+In Week 6 against the Denver Broncos, Herbert completed 37 of 57 passes for 238 yards, no touchdowns, and an interception in the 19–16 victory.
+His 57 passes were the most in a winning effort without a passing touchdown in NFL history.
+Overall, Herbert passed for 4,739 yards, 25 touchdowns, and ten interceptions in 17 games in the 2022 season.
+He set single-season franchise records for pass attempts and completions.
+The Chargers finished with a 10–7 record and earned a playoff berth.